How To Landscape Pubic Hair Without Upsetting Your Vagina

 Q: There has been so much talk about maintaining your vagina, and I wanted to know if it's necessary or makes a big difference if you shave or wax or leave yourself all natural?
 It's so time-consuming!
 I know for some people it's a personal preference whether they like hair or not.
 Can it mess with the bacteria in your vagina if you shave/wax?
 I find that sometimes mine gets really irritated if I do anything, and I don't want to mess with my balance!
 Any tips on how to landscape (so to speak) your lady bits in a healthy way?

 A: To remove or not to remove ... that is the question.
 For some of us, anyway.
 Pubic hair styles have changed throughout the ages, based on varying trends and norms.
 Rejoice in your choice, whatever that is!
-But before you figure out what you prefer for the moment, here are some important health concerns to keep on your radar.
+But it's not like anyone ever teaches you how to shave your vagina or informs you of the risks of waxing, so before you make your choice, here are some important health concerns to keep on your radar.

 Why We Have Pubic Hair In The First Place